-Rubric for Assessment Meeting Report 2020 Evidence Presentation All evidence from the SAP has been collected and is provided in the report.
-The evidence is presented in a way that makes sense to an outside audience.
-Meets/Exceeds Standards Most evidence from the SAP has been collected and appears to be included in the report.
+Evidence in Presentation pr se all evidence from the SAP has been collected and is provided in the report.
+The evidence is bresented in a way that makes ense to an outside audience.
+Most evidence from the SAP has been collected and appears to be included in the report.
 The evidence is presented in a way that leaves an outside audience with some remaining questions Evidence either bears no relation to the SAP or is not included in the report.
-Use of Evidence There is an explicit, well- reasoned connection between the assessment results and the proposed changes.
-If no changes are proposed, the There appears to be an adequate connection between the assessment results and the proposed changes, but it is not explicitly explained.
+Approaches Standards Needs Attention Use of Evidence ch rhere is an explicit, well- easoned connection between he assessment results and the proposed changes.
+If no hanges are proposed, the evidence provided backs up this lecision.
+There appears to be an adequate connection between the assessment results and the proposed changes, but it is not explicitly explained.
 If no changes are proposed, the evidence provided raises some questions about this decision.
 The connection between the assessment results and proposed changes are indiscernible.
 If no changes are proposed, the evidence provided does not support this decision.
-Evidence of Collaboration and Communication Meets/Exceeds Standards There is explicit and documented evidence of departmental discussions and faculty collaboration on assessment, proposing any changes, and report preparation.
-If the department learning goal is assessed in an individual course, discussions take place at the program level.
-Evidence exists of either departmental discussions or faculty collaboration on most assessment activities.
+Evidence of Collaboration and Communication less incommunication lepartmental discussions and aculty collaboration on ssessment, proposing any hanges, and report preparation.
+If the department parning goal is assessed in an Evidence exists of either departmental discussions or faculty collaboration on most assessment activities.
 If the department learning goal is assessed in a course, discussions are mostly at the course level but do include participation by the full department.
-Needs Attention There is insufficient evidence of departmental discussions or faculty collaboration on assessment activities.
+There is insufficient evidence of departmental discussions or faculty collaboration on assessment activities.
 If the department learning goal is assessed in a course, no participation of the wider department is evident.